-CP 101 C++ Programming I 3 CR
+CP 101 C++ Programming 1 3 CR

-Prerequisite: COMPASS reading score of 70, or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55 or 75; and a COMPASS algebra score of 33, or "C" in MATH 101 or 110.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55; and an ACCUPLACER® elementary algebra score of 63, or "C" in MATH 102 or MATH 118.
 This course is designed to introduce procedural programming fundamentals using the C/C++ programming environment.
 The student will learn to write programs involving variable storage, formatted input/output, use of control structures, program repetition, logical operations, file interaction, and structured programming.
-[32-32-64]
+[32-32-64] Lab Fee